 Today, this U.K. travel vlogger has taken to daily vlogs of his life, inspiring viewers to live the adventure while travelling the world.

 A well-loved travel vlog hero of YouTube, not only does he make binge-watching addictive, but he incorporates 360-degree video and has his fans introduce his videos.

 An expert storyteller, his vlogs are partly filmed from his perspective, as if you’re inside his head.

 Whether skiing, motorbiking or hiking, you’ll feel like you’re moving vicariously with him, as he traipses around the world to meet up with his posse of YouTuber friends.

 The Vagabrothers are the wacky boys of the travel vlogging world.

 As charismatic travel hosts revving you for the flight, they offer a cultural soft side into the joys of travelling.

-Their videos incorporate fun shooting styles, collaborations with other YouTubers, destination guides focused on culture and lethal drone shots.
+Their travel videos incorporate fun shooting styles, collaborations with other YouTubers, destination guides focused on culture, and lethal drone shots.

-As the reigning female travel star on YouTube, Nadine Sykora knows what YouTube audiences want.
+As the reigning top female travel vlogs on YouTube, Nadine Sykora knows what YouTube audiences want.

 As Hey Nadine, she infuses her travel lifestyle channel with a creative flair of fashion, fun, food and entertainment.

-From travel tips, to “What I Eat in a Day in...” ,… to playful collaborations with other YouTubers, Nadine's channel drums up an addiction to seeing just what new video she puts out next.
+From travel tips, to “What I Eat in a Day in...” ,… to playful collaborations with other travel YouTubers, Nadine’s channel drums up an addiction to seeing just what new video she puts out next.